AdamWellsBelialFuneral/my-screenshot-shortcuts/README.md

 # My Screenshot Scripts

-The are scripts i use to:
+These are scripts i use to:
 * Take full screenshot
 * Crop screenshot

-Both are saved on home Pictures folder and also clipboard
+Both save to home Pictures folder and also clipboard